American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 The honest answer depends entirely on the cardholder's realistic usage of the credit stack and lounge access.
 For cardholders who actively claim most credits and visit lounges multiple times monthly, the effective net is positive.
 For cardholders who claim half the credits and rarely visit lounges, the maths is marginal.
 For cardholders who would have to engineer usage to claim credits, the maths is negative.
 We do not advise; we provide the framework.

-How real is the $1,500-plus credit value Amex advertises?
+How real is the $3,500-plus credit value Amex advertises?

-Nominal yes, realistic for most cardholders no. The credit stack adds to roughly $1,500-1,600 if every credit is consumed at full nominal value.
-Aggressive aggregator analyses report median actual credit usage around 50-60 percent for typical Platinum cardholders, putting realistic credit value closer to $800-1,000.
-The full-value claim assumes a cardholder who already uses Uber rides, Equinox memberships, Digital Entertainment subscriptions, Saks purchases, CLEAR enrollment, hotel stays, and airline incidentals at full natural-usage rate.
-That cardholder profile exists but is not the median.
+Nominal yes, realistic for most cardholders no. After the September 2025 refresh the itemised statement credits total roughly $3,200, which Amex markets as $3,500-plus once travel benefits are valued in.
+Aggregator analyses report median actual credit usage around 45-55 percent for typical Platinum cardholders, putting realistic credit value closer to $1,200-1,700.
+The full-value claim assumes a cardholder who already uses Resy restaurants, Uber rides, Uber One, Equinox, lululemon, Walmart+, digital entertainment subscriptions, CLEAR, Fine Hotels and Resorts stays, and airline incidentals at full natural-usage rate.
+That cardholder profile exists but is not the median, and the expanded stack leans on more niche credits than the old one.

 Does the Platinum earn enough rewards to matter on its own?